 Numeric Value questions will contain 4 marks for every correct response.
 There is no negative marking in case of an incorrect answer or unattempted question.

-Exam Mode: Computer-based test mode.
+Exam Mode: Computer-based offline exam.

 Exam Duration: 3 hours

 The Questions will be from topics covered in Maths, General Aptitude, and Planning skills.

 Mathematics and Aptitude will have single correct objective type multiple-choice questions.
 Planning based question will also be MCQ type.